endqwerty/vue-nightwatch-browserstack/README.md

 ## Contributing

+### General Notes

-Pull requests are welcome.
+- Pull requests are welcome.
-For major changes,
+- For major changes,
   please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+- Please make sure to update tests as appropriate.

-Creation of additional tests are always appreciated too.
+- Creation of additional tests are always appreciated too.

 ### Development